 The company says that as the injured muscle in the diaphragm is strengthened, symptoms should disappear.

-Its studies have shown that training with IQoro has led to ‘significant improvement of long-lasting oesophageal dysphagia (swallowing problems) and symptomatic gastroesophageal reflux in adults’.
+One study found that training with IQoro has led to ‘significant improvement of long-lasting oesophageal dysphagia (swallowing problems) and symptomatic gastroesophageal reflux in adults’.

 Forty-three patients who had received proton pump inhibitors for more than one year, without any effect on oesophageal dysphagia and symptomatic reflux, received training with an the device for six months.
 Oesophageal dysphagia showed significant improvement in 42 patients and reflux symptoms improved in 36 patients.

 While another study reported that symptoms, such as heartburn, cough and misdirected swallowing, were reduced following usage.

 According to the iQoro website, there “is no prospect of IQoro being available through the NHS in the near future” but says the “take-up so far has been dramatic”.
 It is available to buy online on its website and via retailers such as Amazon.